ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it with the `/groups` endpoint if you need to manage or automate scaling programmatically.

-To view the current and scalable resources on the "example-deployment",
+To view the current and scalable resources on the "example-deployment", use a command like:
 ```sh
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups'
 ```
+{: pre}

-To scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 4096 MB).
+To scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 4096 MB), use a command like:
 ```sh
 curl -X PATCH 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups/member' \
 -H "Authorization: Bearer $APIKEY" \